Chambertin Grand Cru

 Exposure: East, 290m

-Soil: Brown limestone
+Soil: Brown limestone soil

-Average age of the vine: 50 years
+Average age of the vine: 40 to 50 years

 Nb of bottles produced per year: 700 on average